owncloud/ocis/docs/ocis/adr/0015-events.md

 #### Quality of Service

 Events are sent with "At most once" quality of service.
 That means, if a receiver is not present at the moment of publishing it might not receive the event.
-That requires that the sender must have functionality to back up the situation that events were missed.
+That requires that the sender and the receiver must have functionality to back up the situation that events were missed.
+That adds more state to the services because they always need to behave like a [FISM](https://en.wikipedia.org/wiki/Finite-state_machine).
 Given that the event queue can be considered the backbone of the system, it is unlikely that it is not running.

 #### Transactions